CallWhatsApp

 Do not jump straight to fan motor replacement when the sound is a light rattle.
 Fit and vibration checks come first.

-2. Indoor Fan Wheel or Fan Motor Wear
+2. Indoor Fan Wheel Or Fan Motor Wear

 • Noise rises or changes when fan speed changes.